Air Pollution Trends in Selected Metropolitan Statistical Areas

 Particulate matter is the term for solid or liquid particles found in the air.

-KEY: AQI = Air Quality Index; R = revised.
+KEY: AQI = Air Quality Index; N = data do not exist; R = revised.

-U.S. Environmental Protection Agency, Office of Air and Radiation, Air Trends, Air Quality Index Information, available at http://www.epa.gov/air/airtrends/aqi_info.html as of Dec.
-21, 2011.
+U.S. Environmental Protection Agency, Office of Air and Radiation, Air Trends, Air Quality Index: Daily AQI, available at https://aqs.epa.gov/aqsweb/airdata/download_files.html as of Jun.
+10, 2021.